-The results for the ranking accuracy also show that the latency estimation algorithm give good results.
-The ranking accuracy does not have a period with a constant value but increases over time and eventually converges at all latency estimation algorithms.
-The converged value Throughout the experiment the "RepeatTIV" and "RepeatStructured" have around the same ranking accuracy and the "RepeatTIV" algorithm only performs a little bit better for the ranking accuracy as time elapses in the experiment.
+The results for the ranking accuracy also show that the latency estimation algorithm give good results with a bad convergence time.
+Throughout the experiment the "Repeat-TIV" and "RepeatStructured" have around the same ranking accuracy and the "Repeat-TIV" algorithm only performs a little bit better for the ranking accuracy as time elapses in the experiment.
+Eventually the ranking accuracy of the "RepeatTIV" and "RepeatStructured" algorithm converges to a value of around 45% and the variance of the ranking accuracy for all the algorithms increases with time.
 Compared to the "RepeatTIV" and "RepeatStructured" algorithm the "Inc" algorithm has a worse performance but a good enough performance to let the ranking accuracy of the "Inc" algorithm eventually converge to an average value of 40%.
-The ranking accuracy of the "RepeatTIV" and "RepeatStructured" algorithm converges to a value of around 45% and the variance of the ranking accuracy for all the algorithms increases with time.
-Some peers have a better performing latency estimation algorithm due to the large variance of the ranking accuracy.
-In the beginning of the experiment the geo-locations of peers are randomly assigned which explain the large fluctuation in the performance in the beginning of the experiment.
+At the start of the experiment the geo-locations of peers are randomly assigned which explain the large fluctuation in the performance at the start of the experiment.
 When comparing the converged ranking accuracy performance with the converged values of the centralized experiment the ranking accuracy performs around 10% worse.
-This is the result of the incomplete information the decentralized low latency overlay has compared with the centralized implementation.
-Not all the latency's between peers are immediately available for the latency estimation algorithms.
+Most likely this is the result of the incomplete information in the decentralized experiment compared to the centralized implementation.
+In the decentralized experiment not all the measured latency's between peers are immediately available for the latency estimation algorithms.